-The IND310drive terminal automatically initiates the defragmenting process on the first day of every month.
-The default time for defragmentation to occur is 2 a.m. unless a different time is configured in set up.
-(See Chapter 3.0, Configuration, Terminal, Device for information about configuring automatic defragmentation times.)
+The IND310drive terminal automatically initiates the defragmenting process on the first day of every month or every day, depending on the setting selected in setup.
+The default frequency for defragmentation to occur is monthly.
+The default time for defragmentation to occur is 2 a.m.
+A different time for defragmentation can be configured in set up.
+(See Chapter 3.0, Configuration, Terminal, Device for information about configuring automatic defragmentation time and frequency.)
 During defragmentation, a message displays on the IND310drive terminal: "Defragmenting please wait".
 The defragmenting process takes no more than five minutes to complete.